Subsections of The XAPI Toolstack

 Future work

-• enable ‘best_effort’ mode by default once more testing has been done
+• Enable ‘best_effort’ mode by default once more testing has been done

 • VM level policy that can set a NUMA affinity index, mapped to a NUMA node modulo NUMA nodes available on the system (this is needed so that after migration we don’t end up trying to allocate vCPUs to a non-existent NUMA node)